MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Methodology

 \subsection{{Problem Setup and Notation}}

-Let $\mathcal{A} = \{A_w, A_s\}$ denote the pair of agents with heterogeneous reasoning capacities (e.g., different model sizes or architectures).
+Let $\mathcal{A}=\{A_i\}_{i=1}^N$ denote a set of agents with heterogeneous reasoning capacities, such as different model sizes, architectures, or training procedures.
 Each agent $A_i$ is instantiated with a base backbone LLM $f_i$ and produces a multi-step reasoning trajectory when solving a task.
 Given a task instance $x$, each agent independently generates a reasoning trajectory

-where each element $r_t$ represents an intermediate reasoning step, which may incorporate natural language reasoning, code, and code execution feedback.
+where each element $r_{i,t}$ represents an intermediate reasoning step from agent $A_i$, which may incorporate natural language reasoning, code, and code execution feedback.
 We assume access to a training set of tasks $\mathcal{D}$, each with a ground-truth solution or executable verifier.
 Our goal is to construct a shared memory bank $\mathcal{M}$ that can be retrieved and reused by multiple agents at inference time.